-I grew up on a council estate in Sunderland and one day the local villains nicked a battered old Yamaha.
-I'm ashamed to admit that my first experience of riding was on a stolen bike, doing in circles in a field.
+I grew up on a council estate in Sunderland and one day the local villains nicked a battered old Yamaha FS1E.
+I'm ashamed to admit that my first experience of motorcycling was riding circles in a field on a stolen bike.
 I didn’t know how to change gear and screwed the sack out of it in first, until the engine overheated and cut out.
 However, it was such a thrill and I've been hooked on bikes ever since.
 Fortunately, I tend to acquire them by more conventional means now …

-I've loved everything on two wheels ever since I was a kid.
+Ever since I was a kid, I've loved everything on two wheels.
 I spent 25 years riding and racing bikes (cycles).
-However, injuries and the passage of time made it difficult for me to ride, so to keep the faith on two wheels, I took up motorcycling.
-Bikers make up 1% of road users, so we're automatically in the minority and are our own sub-culture – and I quite like that.
+However, injuries, the passage of time and being deliberately rammed and knocked off my bike made it difficult for me to keep cycling.
+To stay on two wheels, I took up motorcycling.
+Motorbikes make up 1% of road users, so we're automatically in the minority and are our own sub-culture – and I quite like that.
 I genuinely love the friends I've made through LAM, the camaraderie of my fellow riders and the similar, irreverent humour we all seem to share.
 I still get a thrill from the nod and acknowledgement from an oncoming rider.

-With no exaggeration, the skills and techniques I've learned from LAM have saved my life on at least two occasions.
+With no exaggeration, the skills and techniques I've learned from LAM have meant I've been in a different part of the road and saved my life on at least two occasions.
 I find it incredibly rewarding to give something back and pass on these skills to new riders.
 Hopefully, it will keep them safe and might even save their life one day.

 Information!
-Keep your chins up (both of them) and throw your vision as far up the road as possible.
+Keep your chins up (both of them), eyes on full beam and throw your vision as far up the road as possible.
 Riding is inherently dangerous.
-However, gathering information as early as possible helps you spot clues, make a plan and navigate a safe path.
+However, collecting information as early as possible helps you spot clues, make a plan and navigate a safe path.